espressomd/espresso/doc/sphinx/appendix.rst

 exponentially with the cutoffs.
 In turn, the computation time grows logarithmically with the accuracy.
 This is quite in contrast to the Ewald methods, for which decreasing the error bound can lead to excessive computation time.
-For example, P3M cannot reach precisions above :math:`10^{-5}` in general.
+For example, P3M cannot reach a precision beyond :math:`10^{-5}` in general.
 The precise form of the error estimates is of little importance here, for details see :cite:`arnold02c,arnold02d`.